Active lending takes centre stage in NSW construction space

 “At the core, we do this because we care,” explains Khoury.
 “We’re looking to genuinely benefit our borrowers and the construction industry.
 Our project managers don’t just specialise in finance, they have extensive construction experience and that makes a big difference.”

 Looking to partner with a lender that promotes active lending?
-If you have a construction deal you’d like to discuss, please get in touch.
+If you have a construction deal you’d like to discuss, please get in touch here.

 "Active lending is about making sure the lender and the borrower are aligned, and putting in all the necessary risk mitigation to ensure we all get to the same successful outcome."